SAhmed48/reactjs-concepts/README.md

 ###### withRouter higher order function.

 - Sometimes we need router props in the child components to perform some functionality.
-So, to access router props in the child component using simple and common way is to drill down from the parent component in the child component.
+So, to access router props in the child component using a simple and common way is to drill down from the parent component in the child component.
 - Second way is to direct wrap the child component with the HOC (withRouter)

 ```